aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/paragraph-features-supported-on-html-import/_index.md

 ﻿---
-title: Paragraph Features Supported on HTML Import
+title: Paragraph Features Supported on HTML Import – Aspose.Words for .NET
+articleTitle: Paragraph Features Supported on HTML Import
+linktitle: Paragraph Features Supported on HTML Import
 description: "Aspose.Words for .NET allows you to work with paragraph features supported on HTML-based format import."
 type: docs
 weight: 90